exercism/bash/exercises/practice/leap/.approaches/boolean-chain/content.md

 | 1900 |           true |                false |            false |        false |

 By situationally skipping some of the tests, we can efficiently calculate the result with fewer operations.
-Although in an interpreted language like bash, that is less crucial than it might be in another language.
+Although in an interpreted language like Bash, that is less crucial than it might be in another language.

 ~~~~exercism/note
 The `if` command takes a _list of commands_ to use as the boolean conditions: